repasuma/mcp-oauth2-aws-cognito/README.md

 4. Registration creates a Cognito app client and returns credentials
 5. Client uses these credentials for the standard OAuth 2.1 flow

+**Implementation Note:** AWS Cognito does not natively support Dynamic Client Registration as specified in OAuth 2.0 DCR (RFC7591).
+This implementation bridges this gap by using:
+- API Gateway endpoints to provide the DCR API interface
+- Lambda functions to create Cognito app clients programmatically
+- DynamoDB to store the registration data

+This approach allows us to maintain compliance with the MCP specification's DCR recommendation while leveraging AWS Cognito for robust authentication and authorization.

 **Security Note**: This implementation uses anonymous DCR without additional authentication.
 For production environments, consider adding:
 - Rate limiting on registration requests
 - Client authentication (mTLS, initial access tokens)